Praveenanand333/Task_management/README.md

 # Task Management Project

-This is a task management project developed using Node.js, React.js, and MongoDB.
+This is a task management project developed using Node.js, React.js, and Mysql.
 It allows users to create, update, and delete tasks, and provides a user-friendly interface for managing tasks efficiently.

 ## Table of Contents